 You see, Soviet mentality stubbornly clings on like a limpet in Georgia, and you can feel it on almost every step of your trip.
 The service industry should be called the disservice industry!
 It's a sad excuse for tourism services that'll leave you scratching your head in disbelief and running towards the west in dire need of something resembling customer service.

-Today, I'll be your guide to 7 diy one-day trips from Tbilisi that you can conquer like a boss behind the wheel.
-I've got your back with all the nitty-gritty details: parking spots, driving times, and distances galore.
+Today, I'll be your guide to 7 top day trips from Tbilisi that you can conquer like a boss behind the wheel.
+I've got your back with all the nitty-gritty details: maps, parking, driving times, and distances galore.
 You’ll navigate treacherous roads, see some fantastic sights, and laugh (and cry on the inside a little) in the face of Soviet relics.
 Let's hit the road and show them how it's done!

 Tip: If you want to explore beyond the safe distances that let you return to Tbilisi each day, see all the very best places to visit in Georgia.
 Here, I’ve sifted them into a neat itinerary (or two).